 The Physics of Being Chosen: Why Some People Become “Obvious” to Opportunity

-by Maximilian Auro
+by Maximilia Auro

 Humans like to pretend that opportunity is random.
 It’s tidier than admitting the truth: some people simply become easier for the world to notice.